The personal research operator in the principal's voice.

 The full Brief, in its native format, includes additional components not shown in this preview: a market-state line chart of agent-initiated transaction volume over the last six quarters, hyperlinked source citations with reverse "cited in" anchoring, closing statement.
 The full version uses dual-mode rendering (newspaper or slides) and the back-chip for cross-references between sections.

-v1 ships two pipelines. v2 adds four. v3 evolves the architecture from pipelines-as-primitives to pipelines-as-orchestrated.
+v1 shipped four pipelines. v2 adds further specialised pipelines and continuous monitoring. v3 evolves the architecture from pipelines-as-primitives to pipelines-as-orchestrated.
 Each step is opt-in, governed by registration not rebuild.

 - Paper pipeline: long-form research articles to sagarbharambe.com

-- Six specialist agents with reasoning checkpoints and learning loop
+- Eighteen specialist agents with reasoning checkpoints and the learning loop

 - Dual-mode Brief HTML with mechanism diagrams and back chip